aspitz1/definition-finder/README.md

 # Definition Finder
-React CRUD app that finds a definition for a word using the [Free Dictionary API](https://dictionaryapi.dev/)
+React app that finds a definition for a word using the [Free Dictionary API](https://dictionaryapi.dev/)